stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 To use the *curses* library in a program you need to load it thanks to the **require** statement which gives you access to the Curses module.
-The `Curses.init_screen` initializes *curses*, we retrieved the number of lines and colomns available on the *stdscr*.
+The `Curses.init_screen` initializes *curses*, we retrieved the number of lines and columns available on the *stdscr*.
 To be sure *curses* is stopped at the end of the program execution, the call to `Curses.close_screen` is enclosed in an ensure block (so the terminal modes that where saved during initialization are restored with `Curses.reset_prog_mode`).
 This will avoid messing up your